 '''

-from hyper import HTTPConnection
+from hyper import HTTP20Connection

-c = HTTPConnection('http2bin.org')
+c = HTTP20Connection('http2bin.org')

 c.request('GET', '/')

 1

 resp = c.get_response()

 '''

 Used in this way, hyper behaves exactly like http.client.
 You can make sequential requests using the exact same API you're accustomed to.
-The only difference is that HTTPConnection.request() may return a value, unlike the equivalent http.client function.
-If present, the return value is the HTTP/2 stream identifier.
+The only difference is that HTTP20Connection.request() returns a value, unlike the equivalent http.client function.
+The return value is the HTTP/2 stream identifier.
 If you're planning to use hyper in this very simple way, you can choose to ignore it, but it's potentially useful.
 We'll come back to it.